 I favour soft travel

-Coming by train or at least not using your car during your stay is possible in all the resorts of the Alps.
-Yes, but how to get organised?
-To combine train, bus and carpooling on the same journey, Valloire, Pralognan-la-Vanoise, Saint François-Longchamp, Sainte Foy Tarentaise, La Toussuire and Morzine-Avoriaz have formed a partnership with Tictactrip.
+Travelling by train - or simply avoiding the use of your car during your stay - is possible in every resort across the Alps.
+To make it easier to combine train, bus and carpooling in a single journey, Valloire, Pralognan-la-Vanoise, Saint-François-Longchamp, Sainte-Foy-Tarentaise, La Toussuire and Morzine-Avoriaz have partnered with Tictactrip.

-La Clusaz has joined forces with the Mov'ici platform, which puts travellers in touch with drivers who have free places.
-Free shuttles in Brides-les-Bains, an app to find the next bus or train in the Chamonix-Mont-Blanc valley, self-service electric bicycles, electric/hybrid/biocarbon vehicles and shuttles in Auron, Les 2 Alpes, La Plagne and Saint-Gervais Mont-Blanc, initiatives abound.
-The launch of a new multimodal booking platform called Savoie Mont Blanc Express should also simplify travel and encourage clean transport by indicating the volume of CO².
+La Clusaz has teamed up with the Mov’ici platform, which connects travellers with drivers who have available seats.
+Elsewhere, initiatives are multiplying: free shuttles in Brides-les-Bains; an app to track upcoming buses and trains in the Chamonix-Mont-Blanc valley; self-service electric bikes; and electric, hybrid or biocarbon vehicles and shuttles in Auron, Les 2 Alpes, La Plagne and Saint-Gervais Mont-Blanc.
+The launch of the new multimodal booking platform, Savoie Mont Blanc Express, will further simplify travel and promote cleaner transport by displaying CO² emissions.

 Tictatrip, coming to the mountains by public transport Mov'Ici, car-sharing in the Alps